-Vayish'ma Yitro kohen Midyan choten Moshe - And Yitro, sheik of Midyan, Moshe's father-in-law, heard ... et kol-asher asah Elohim l'Moshe ul'Yisra'el amo - all that Elohim had wrought for Moshe and for his people Yisrael Exodus 18:1.
+Vayish'ma Yitro kohen Midyan choten Moshe - And Yitro, sheik of Midyan, Moshe's father-in-law, heard ... et kol-asher asah Elohim l'Moshe ul'Yisra'el amo - all that Elohim had wrought for Moshe and for his people Yisrael ....
+Exodus 18:1.

-Yitro constitutes the fifth installment of the 'Great Nation Building' Chronicles.
-This parsha introduces the seed of the Avrahamic Covenant to the challenges of having to deal with Contradictory Voices, Contrasting Perspectives, Competing Narratives, and Diverging Pathways.
+Torah's 17th parsha, Yitro, introduces the seed of the Avrahamic Covenant to the challenges of Contradictory Voices, Contrasting Perspectives, Competing Narratives, and Diverging Pathways.
 Gird up your loins - this is where the choices we make begin to drastically affect our destiny!